How to realize compact and non-compact localized states in disorder-free hypercube networks: Introduction

-Disorder is not an essential ingredient for observing localization phenomena.
-For instance, localization can manifest in quasiperiodic systems without disorder, such as the 1D Aubry-André model, which is characterized by a quasiperiodic, i.e., incommensurate, potential energy~\cite{Aubry1980,Grempel1982}.
+{However, later it was realized that a disorder is not an essential ingredient for observing localization phenomena.
+For instance, a periodically kicked quantum rotator can be related to the Anderson localization problem in one-dimensional disordered lattices~\cite{Fishman1982}.} Localization can also manifest in quasiperiodic systems without disorder, such as the 1D Aubry-André model, which is characterized by a quasiperiodic, i.e., incommensurate, potential energy~\cite{Aubry1980,Grempel1982}.
+Incommensurate potentials in a Hamiltonian have a quasiperiodic modulation that does not align rationally with the lattice.
 In 2D, the localization transition can occur in Moir\'e lattices~\cite{Wang2019_nat}, Vogel spirals~\cite{Sprignuoli2019}, and in linear~\cite{Zhu2024} or nonlinear quasicrystals~\cite{Freedman2006}.
 Moreover, even in purely periodic, i.e., translational invariant, systems without quenched disorder, localization can arise due to many-body interactions.
 A primary example is the Mott transition from insulator to metal (superfluid) in fermionic (bosonic) systems, both demonstrated using ultracold gasses quantum simulators \cite{Greiner2002,Jordens2008}, where the localization properties are rather triggered by the presence of Coulomb-like interactions.
 Furthermore, in 1D lattice gauge theories, localization can result from gauge superselection sectors that act as an effective internal quenched disorder~\cite{Smith2017,Brenes2018}.
 In 2D periodic systems, localization may occur due to emergent classical percolation transition that divides the system into isolated real-space clusters~\cite{Chakraborty2022}.
-A form of localization can manifest also in non-interacting and periodic systems through the so-called compact localized states (CLSs), i.e., wavefunctions whose amplitude strictly vanishes outside a finite domain of a system.
-These CLSs emerge from destructive interference of macroscopically degenerate eigenstates whose existence is determined by a flat-band energy spectrum~\cite{Nori1990,Flach2014,Maimaiti2017,Rontgen2018let,Rontgen2018,Leykam2018,Leykam2018b}.
+A form of localization can manifest also in non-interacting and periodic systems through the so-called compact localized states (CLSs), i.e., wavefunctions whose amplitude strictly vanishes outside a finite domain of a system~\cite{Vicencio2021,Danieli2024}.
+These CLSs emerge from destructive interference of macroscopically degenerate eigenstates whose existence is determined by a flat-band energy spectrum~\cite{Nori1990,Flach2014,Maimaiti2017,Rontgen2018let,Rontgen2018,Leykam2018,Leykam2018b,Danieli2020}.

 Apart from Hermitian systems, the localization phenomena can also be observed in disordered non-Hermitian systems as well~\cite{Hatano1996,Hatano1997}.
 Additionally, it was found that the bulk-boundary correspondence failure in non-Hermitian systems is intrinsically related to the so-called non-Hermitian skin effect where a number of edge modes exponentially become localized at the boundaries~\cite{Yao2018,Alvarez2018,arkhipov2023a,Ozawa2019,Bergholtz2021}.
 These theoretical findings have been further experimentally validated in photonic platforms~\cite{Weimann2017,Roy2021b,Weidemann2020}.